ToF-/Ladder/README.md

 ([],[("fog",""),("bog","fog"),("cog","fog"),("dog","fog"),("bat","bag")])
 ```
 ## 6. Breadth Search
 Finding the shortest path between two words involve a *breadth first search* strategy, meaning that all the neighbors of a word should have been visited before the neighbors of these neighbors are.
 The search process maintains a *queue* of wordt to visit, and each exploration step extracts the word at the top of the queue, and add the neighbors of this word at the end of the queue.
 The process stops either when the list is empty, or when the head of the queue is the word that was sought for.

-Write a function
+The function
 ```Haskell
 breadthSearch :: [String] -> State -> State
 ```
+will be in charge of this search process.
+### 6.1 Search neighbors, yield new state
-that given a list of word `ws`, an a state `([v,w,..,y],t)`, returns a new state `([w,..y,n,m,..,o],t')` such that:
+Let's start with the first half of the task at hand: implement the `breadthSearch` function so that when it is given a list of word `ws`, and a state `([v,w,..,y],t)`, it returns a new state `([w,..y,n,m,..,o],t')` where:
 - the words `[n,m,..,o]` are neighbors of `v` in `ws` that are not already present in `t`
 - the new tree `t'` has all the neighbor pairs from `t` plus the neighbor pairs `[(n,v),(m,v),..,(o,v)]`